 Your raft camping set up is pretty much identical to a car camping setup.
 Weight won’t be an issue so don't worry if you don’t have an ultralight backpacking tent and sleeping bag.

 - Warm dry clothes for camp: Even in warm climates with warm river water, nights can really cool down next to the water.
 Make sure you have a nice fuzzy layer to bundle up in.
 Again weight isn’t an issue, so bring an extra layer just in case.

 - Camp stove & cooking utensils: Since you will probably be on this trip with some good friends or family, go ahead and coordinate some great meals to make and enjoy together around the fire.

 So, are you ready to go down the river?
 Multi-day rafting trips have resulted in some of my most rewarding and unforgettable experiences.
 I recommend them to anyone who loves the outdoors and especially to those who love the water.

 Where is your next river trip taking you?
 What did you think of this list?
 Do you think I left anything out?
-Click on my expert profile below to live chat with me directly about any questions, comments, concerns, or confession you may have!
+Click on my expert profile below to live chat with me or reach out to another Camping & Hiking expert here on Curated with any questions, comments, or concerns you may have!